 In partnership with TWAS, the academy of sciences for the developing world, (TWAS) and the Organization for Women for Science in the Developing World (OWSD), the awards provide a deep focus on discipline and professional visibility.

 The Awards recognize the research excellence of women scientists working and living in Africa, the Middle East, Asia, Latin America and the Caribbean.
-Deadline for receiving nominations for the 2014 Awards is 15 September 2013.

 The prizes were presented by the Elsevier Foundation, the Organization for Women in Science for the Developing World (OWSD) and TWAS, the academy of sciences for the developing world to build research capacity and advance scientific knowledge throughout the developing world.
 The award included $5,000 and an all-expenses paid attendance at the American Association for the Advancement of Science (AAAS)annual meeting in Boston, where the winners received their prizes during a ceremony on February 16.
 During their stay, they also visited the labs of scientists who will be their mentors.